katarzynaadamczyk/AoC/README.md

 My solution to tasks on https://adventofcode.com/
 I started solving puzzles in December 2021.

+# 2015
+Puzzles I solved from year 2015.

 # 2021
 I solved puzzles from all days from advent 2021.

-Each day contains its own readme to which contains description of my solutions.
+# 2022
+Puzzles I solved from year 2022.
+Solution idea explanation is in each code file.